CloudsDocker/misc/TechNotes.md

 # Disaster Recovery
-DRaas: Disaster Recovery-as-a-Service
+- **DRaas**: Disaster Recovery-as-a-Service
-RPO: Recovery Point Objective, refers to the point in time in the past to which you will recover
+- **RPO**: Recovery Point Objective, refers to the point in time in the past to which you will recover
-RTO: Recovery Time Objective, refers to the point in time in the future at which you will be up and running again.
+- **RTO**: Recovery Time Objective, refers to the point in time in the future at which you will be up and running again.

-<------RPO-----Disaster Strikes---RTO----->
+> <------RPO-----Disaster Strikes---RTO----->
 Time between RPO and Disater means lost trasnactions Time between Diaster and RTO means time down
 Think of the above diagram as a timeline of events during which a disaster happens.
 The RPO will be the point to which you will have all data up to that point recovered.
 The gap between the disaster and the RPO will likely be lost as a result of the disaster.